 Jagan Reddy swearing-in at 12.23 pm today, KCR, Nitish likely to attend

-Amaravati, May 30: YSR Congress Party President Jagan Mohan Reddy will take oath as the second chief minister of Andhra Pradesh post its bifurcation.
+Amaravati, May 30: YSR Congress Party president Jagan Mohan Reddy will take oath as the second chief minister of Andhra Pradesh post its bifurcation.

 Governor E S L Narasimhan will administer the oath of office and secrecy at 12.23 pm in a grand public function at the IGMC Stadium in nearby Vijayawada, to the 46-year-old leader who led his party to a resounding victory in the recent Assembly and Lok Sabha elections.

-The YSR Congress bagged 151 of the 175 seats in the state Assembly, decimating the TDP headed by N Chandrababu Naidu, who became the first chief minister of the state after it was bifurcated to carve out Telangana five years ago.
+The YSR Congress bagged 151 of the 175 seats in the state Assembly, decimating the Telugu Desam Party (TDP) headed by N Chandrababu Naidu, who became the first chief minister of the state after it was bifurcated to carve out Telangana five years ago.

 YSRC won 22 of the 25 Lok Sabha seats.